mantidproject/mantid/docs/source/release/v5.1.0/muon.rst

 - Fixed an issue where Muon Analysis and Frequency Domain Analysis gui was not properly disabling during calculations.
 - Fixed an issue where Muon Analysis and Frequency Domain Analysis was not correctly resetting DeadTime property to default when a user changes the instrument
 - Fixed issue where select data was incorrectly enabling.
+- Fixed an issue in the ALC interface baseline fit where corrected data from all fits were plotted at the same time in the corrected data tab.
+Now only corrected data from the most recent fit is plotted.

 Elemental Analysis
 ##################